 The following diagram shows a Subsystem containing two MCode blocks that use M-function $xl\sconvert$ .
 The arguments nbits and binpt of the M-function are specified differently for each block by passing different parameters to the MCode blocks.
-The parameters passed to the MCode block labeled signed convert 1 cause it to convert the input data from type $Fix\16\8$ to $Fix\10\5$ at its output.
-The parameters passed to the MCode block labeled signed convert 2 causes it to convert the input data from type $Fix\16\8$ to $Fix\8\4$ at its output.
+The parameters passed to the MCode block labeled signed convert 1 cause it to convert the input data from type Fix\16\8 to Fix\10\5 at its output.
+The parameters passed to the MCode block labeled signed convert the input data from type Fix\16\8 to Fix\8\4 at its output.